 Questions to Ask Before Applying to an Online ADN Program

-Is an Online ADN the Right Choice For Me?
+Is an Online ADN the Right Choice for Me?

-Studying at home instead of commuting to a traditional campus is one of the advantages of distance learning, but online programs also require hands-on training in labs or clinical settings before graduation.
-Students should make sure they can travel to an approved healthcare facility for on-site training so they can log the required clinical hours.
+Studying at home instead of commuting to a traditional campus is one of the advantages of distance learning, but online nursing programs also require practical training in labs or clinics.
+Students should make sure they can travel to an approved healthcare facility for onsite training so they can log the required clinical hours.

 Are There Prerequisites for Online ADN Programs?